B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 The ability to use proportional reasoning develops throughout the learning of mathematics.
 For example, teachers ask primary students to determine the number of pieces in 3 chocolate bars if a bar contains 8 pieces.
 This is a multiplicative relationship since the number of pieces is 8 times greater than the number of bars (ratio of 8 to 1).
 However, to solve this kind of problem, students will first use repeated addition \(\left( {8\; + \;8\; + \;8} \right)\).
 Later, when they have been exposed to the concept of multiplication, they can solve it by multiplying \(\left( {8\; \times \;3} \right)\), which is a first step towards using proportional reasoning.

 The terms ratio and proportion, and their related notations (for example, 2:3), are part of the junior mathematics curriculum.
-In addition, they develop strategies for solving a problem involving proportionality algebraically.
-Beginning in Grade 4 , the study of proportional relationships focuses on the recognition and description of the multiplicative relationship in a variety of problem-solving situations.
+In addition, students will learn about and develop strategies for algebraically solving a problem involving proportionality.
+Beginning in Grade 4 , the study of proportional relationships focused on the recognizing and describing multiplicative relationship in a variety of problem-solving situations.
 Students intuitively use proportional reasoning to solve problems involving 2 quantities that are in a ratio of 1 to many (for example, 1 bar for 8 pieces), many to 1 (for example, 3 people per table) or many to many (for example, 2 litres of juice for 5 people).
-They also use concrete materials and various models such as illustrations, tables of values or number lines.
+They also use concrete and visual (semi-concrete) models, ratio tables or number lines.

 Example 3